dianna-paronyan/student-management-dashboard/README.md

 ```

 ### Backend (NodeJS)
-Change to the project directory:
+Change to the server directory:
 ```
 cd ./server
 ```